A magical female possessing great power over an appropriate element. They are easily identified by their wings and beautiful appearance.

-The idle ticking of the humming of the people lulled him into a daydreaming state, his stream of conscious now completely free to flow "But that's probably the closest I'll ever get to reading anything accurate," he thought "A vague dictionary definition at the beginning of a fairy tale book."
+The idle ticking of the clock and the humming of the people lulled him into a daydreaming state, his stream of conscious now completely free to flow "I don't know much about faes," he thought "But even I know they're not all female."

 Wesley sighed through his nose, aware of the cashier's piercing stare behind him.
 She was always wary of the man's presence.
 He always went in and read the books, but never bought any of them.
 To make matters more suspicious, he would stay for hours, simply plucking a book from the shelf and reading it from start to finish, then moving on to the next book that caught his eye.
 Wesley knew that she wanted to shoo him out of the store, but the most that she could do was ask if he needed any help, which he never did.

 "Trust me," he wanted to tell her "I would buy them all out and stay outta your hair if I could."

 Wesley was aware of his appearance.
 He had skin as dark as walnut wood, and lips thicker than the average male.
 His nose was round yet perky, and his eyes held youth and energy.
 His figure and height were nothing to gawk at, but his white jersey showed off the modest muscles of his arms.
 Mirroring the light blue forty-two on his jersey was a pair of faded blue jeans torn from age and harsh cycles in a cheap washing machine.

 A hand fell on Wesley's shoulder, causing the young man to choke on a gasp and the hand to flinch away.

 "How long were you planning on staying here, boy?" the owner of the hand asked with as much surprise as her whisper would allow.

 Wesley turned around, knowing exactly who the woman was, "Dang Felicia, you scared me."